lpegoraro/password-manager/README.md

 ```

 ## TODO

 - Create passwords in dictionaries with login and tags to know from where this is from
 - Store in several configurable ways (configuration and multi-package implementation)
 - Support most common types of encryption
- - Provide safe web service
+- Provide safe web service in API